Grumstrup1/41934_G42/A2/README.md

 **We as a group are confident coding in Python:**
 **Total score: 7-8**

-We are analysts within the focus area "Build", with a specific focus on cost estimation.
+We are analysts within the focus area "Build", with a specific focus on cost estimation of the facade of the building.

 ---